 José-Carlos García-Rosell is a Senior Lecturer of Responsible Tourism Business at the University of Lapland, Finland, and Adjunct Professor in Tourism at the University of Maribor, Slovenia.
-He is the Director of the Master's degree program "Tourism, Culture, and International Management" (TourCIM) and Vice-Member of the executive board of the doctoral program "Changing World and Arctic Sustainability" at the University of Lapland.
+He is the Director of the Master's degree program "Tourism, Culture, and International Management" (TourCIM) and a Member of the executive board of the doctoral program "Changing World and Arctic Sustainability" at the University of Lapland.

 Fields of Work

 José-Carlos works in the fields of Corporate Social Responsibility (CSR), Business Ethics, and Responsible Management Education.
 Adopting a discursive and stakeholder perspective, he explores conceptual frameworks and methodologies that help work towards more responsible business practices in tourism.
 His current research agenda builds on these fields and comprises four main areas: human-animal relations, sharing economy, responsible tourism experiences, and experiential learning.

 His work has been published in journals such as the Journal of Business Ethics, Management Learning, Journal of Sustainable Tourism, Tourism Geographies, Tourism Recreation Research, and Journal of Teaching in Travel & Tourism.
 He has also written several chapters for books published by Routledge, Palgrave McMillan, Springer, and DeGruyter.

 José-Carlos gained a master's degree in agricultural economics from the University of Natural Resources and Life Sciences, Vienna, a licentiate's degree in marketing from the Oulu Business School, and a Ph.D. in management from the University of Lapland.